DenJens/Hangfire.Documentation/background-methods/writing-unit-tests.rst

 .. note::

-   ``job.Method`` property points only to background job's method information.
+   ``job.Method`` property points only to the background job's method information.
 If you also want to check a type name, use the ``job.Type`` property.